Social Media/Internet Searches

 I.R.I.S.
-LLC has been using the internet and specifically social networks in their investigations for over a decade.
+LLC has been using the internet and specifically social networks in our investigations for over a decade.
 Most people don’t realize that there are over 200 popular social media sites used everyday all over the world with millions of web pages, blogs, and social networks.
 Information available on social networking sites can be critical and relevant to nearly every investigation.
 Social networking websites can access public information and identify private information within the content of the pages.
+We use leading forensic software to provide cost-effective collection and to created legally admissible reports of large amounts of data.

 Information obtained from social network and internet searches may include: